bobbyngo/Elevator-Control-System-And-Simulator/README.md

 Department of Systems and Computer Engineering
 SYSC 3303A Real-Time Concurrent Systems Winter 2023 Iteration 1 - Establish Connections between the three subsystems.
-Iteration 2 - Adding the Scheduler and Elevator Subsystems
+Iteration 2 - Adding the Scheduler and Elevator Subsystems.
 @version 1.0, 02/04/23
-@version 2.0, 02/22/2023
+@version 2.0, 02/27/23
 ```

 ## Group 7 Members: